 The Department of Chemistry and Biochemistry sponsors weekly seminars on topics of current interest.
-Advance abstracts of these seminars will be posted in the vicinity of MR 1024, and all interested students are invited to attend.
+Advance notice of these seminars is posted near MR-1024 and on public monitors in the Marshak and CDI Buildings.
+All interested students are invited to attend.